Argentina Fishing Lodges

 Species You Can Target in Argentina

-• Golden Dorado fishing lodges – Aggressive jungle predators found in Corrientes, Santa Fe, and the upper Paraná—cornerstones of dorado fishing Argentina, with dedicated lodges built around targeting this powerful species
+• Golden dorado – Aggressive jungle predators found in Corrientes, Santa Fe, and the upper Paraná, with dedicated lodges built around targeting this powerful species.

-• Trout fishing lodges – Wild browns and rainbows thrive in Patagonian rivers, lakes, and spring creeks, defining trout fishing in Argentina for fly anglers worldwide.
-Argentina’s classic trout fishing lodges give anglers access to world-class waters and seasoned local guides.
+• Trout – Wild browns and rainbows thrive in Patagonian rivers, lakes, and spring creeks.
+Argentina’s classic trout lodges give anglers access to some of the most productive freestone and tailwater fisheries in the Southern Hemisphere.

-• Sea-run brown trout fishing lodges – The Río Grande in Tierra del Fuego remains one of the most famous rivers on earth, home to legendary lodges hosting anglers chasing record-size sea-run browns.
+• Sea-run brown trout – The Río Grande in Tierra del Fuego is one of the most famous trout rivers on earth, producing fish that average over 9 lbs and regularly exceed 20.

-• Surubí fishing lodges – Big-game predators inhabiting the deeper jungle rivers of northern Argentina, particularly the Upper Paraná system—often included in advanced Argentina fly fishing programs offered by remote fishing lodges.
+• Surubí – Big-game predators inhabiting the deeper jungle rivers of northern Argentina, particularly the upper Paraná system — often included in advanced northern Argentina programs.

-• Pejerrey (Silverside): A local favorite, these fast, silvery fish offer ultralight sport in lakes and estuaries near Buenos Aires and pair well with weekend Argentina fly fishing plans.
+• Pejerrey (Silverside) – A local favorite, these fast, silvery fish offer ultralight sport in lakes and estuaries near Buenos Aires.

 When to Plan Your Fishing Lodge Trip in Argentina